Greater Somalia: Independence

 After Somalia’s independence in 1960, successive governments launched a campaign to reclaim what they termed "lost territories," raising the issue with regional and international bodies such as the United Nations.
+In a meeting with Israeli Defense Minister Moshe Dayan, the Ethiopian Emperor Haile Selassie asserted that the Somali nationalist aspiration for a Greater Somalia was driven by Nasserite agitation, and expressed hope to the Israelis that the Somali Republic itself would eventually be incorporated into the Ethiopian Empire.

 The newly formed Somali government and army had felt pressured and obliged to respond to what Somali citizens widely perceived as oppression of their brethren by an Ethiopian military occupation.
-In a bid to control the population of the region during the 1963 Ogaden revolt, an Ethiopian Imperial Army division based out of Harar torched Somali villages and carried out mass killings of livestock.
-Watering holes were machine gunned by aircraft in order to control the pastoral Somalis by denying them access to water.
-In 1964, the Ethiopian-Somali Border War erupted along their shared border, ending in an armistice after a two months of interstate fighting.
+In a bid to control the population of the region during the 1963 Ogaden revolt, an Ethiopian Imperial Army division based out of Harar torched Somali villages and watering holes were machine gunned by aircraft in order to control the regions overwhelming nomadic population by denying them access to water.
+The Americans and Israelis assisted the Ethiopians in violently suppressing the Somali nationalist struggle in the Ogaden.
+In 1964, the first Ethiopian-Somali War erupted along the border, ending in an armistice after two months of interstate fighting.

 Britain also granted administration of the Northern Frontier District to Kenyan nationalists.
 This was despite a 1962 commission report showing 86% of the Somalis in Kenya favouring secession and joining the newly formed Somali Republic.
 It was an informal plebiscite demonstrating the overwhelming desire of the region's population to join the newly formed Somali Republic.

 After Kenya’s independence in 1963, the ethnic Somalis who were natives of the NFD, supported by the Somali Republic, launched the Shifta War to secede from Kenya and join Somalia.
 The term “shifta” (Swahili for “bandit”) was used by the Kenyans to delegitimise the insurgency.
 The war ended with a ceasefire in 1967, facilitated by the Organisation of African Unity at the Arusha Conference, where Somalia’s Prime Minister Muhammad Haji Ibrahim Egal agreed to suspend hostilities.
 However, the conflict left lasting grievances, with Somalis in Kenya still feeling targeted, marginalised and subjected to state suspicion.

 In 1966, the Ethiopian imperial government under Haile Salassie imposed martial law in the Ogaden and neighbouring Oromo regions, followed by a number of harsh reprisals against local herders aiming to compel them to abandon their support for insurgents.
 These measures included confiscation of property, arbitrary arrests, control of water points, and destruction of livestock.
 In 1973, the Western Somali Liberation Front (WSLF) was formed to mobilise local populations in the region.
 Somalia backed the WSLF, the Somali Abo Liberation Front (SALF), and the Oromo Liberation Front (OLF) to undermine Ethiopian forces and destabilize the country.